PS Caledonia (1815)

-Under British colours
+Under British registry

 Caledonia was launched on 27 April 1815 at John Wood & Co. in Port Glasgow, near Glasgow.
-The paddle-wheeler had two steam engines, supplied by the Greenhead Foundry Company in Glasgow.
+She had two steam engines, supplied by the Greenhead Foundry Company in Glasgow.
 The combined engine power was 36 nominal hp, corresponding to between 100 and 180 indicated hp.
 The original speed of the ship was between 6 and 8 knots.
-The Caledonia was the largest steamer built on the Clyde at the time and only one of the earlier ships had used the system with two engines.
+Caledonia was the largest steamer built on the Clyde at the time and only one of the earlier ships had used the system with two engines.
 The registration papers from July 1816 listed a number of owners, cooperating via the Caledonia Steam Boat Company.
 Caledonia was initially used on the route between Glasgow and Helensburgh.
 The sources describing the vessel differ somewhat, especially regarding her size, engines and speed.
 In July 1816, Caledonia embarked on the long journey from Glasgow to the Thames, where the vessel was employed on a service between London and Margate.

-In May 1817 the Caledonia was bought by James Watt Jr (nephew of the inventor James Watt) and Matthew Robinson Boulton (son of Matthew Boulton).
+In May 1817 Caledonia was bought by James Watt Jr (nephew of the inventor James Watt) and Matthew Robinson Boulton (son of Matthew Boulton).
 The new owners worked together as second generation of the engine factory of Boulton and Watt and they had plans to add ship engines to their production in Birmingham at Soho Manufactory.
-Watts and Boulton gradually replaced the machinery with their own products, and in order to test the endurance they took the Caledonia on a trip to Rotterdam and up the Rhine.
-The sidewheeler Defiance had gone as far as Cologne in June 1816, and the Caledonia reached Koblenz in November 1817.
+Watts and Boulton gradually replaced the machinery with their own products, and in order to test the endurance they took Caledonia on a trip to Rotterdam and up the Rhine.
+The sidewheeler Defiance had gone as far as Cologne in June 1816, and Caledonia reached Koblenz in November 1817.
 It had, however, been necessary to use draft horses on the final part, and when the owners asked the Kingdom of Prussia for a concession for a regular service, their request was refused.
 Caledonia spent the winter at Rotterdam, and more machine parts were delivered from England for installation.
 In the spring of 1818, the sidewheeler was back on the Thames, and James Watt Junior continued his experiments, among other things varying the number of paddles on each wheel.
 While this was happening, the Danish solicitor, and later diplomat, Steen Andersen Bille (1781-1860), had petitioned the Danish King for the exclusive concession for a steamship connection between Copenhagen and Kiel in Holstein (then a part of the Danish Monarchy).
 There were two other applicants for the concession, but both withdrew, and in October 1818 Bille's concession was confirmed.
-He wanted to buy the Caledonia, but at the time he worked as an administrator in the Danish West Indies, so the bankers Hambro and Son in Copenhagen (later Hambros Bank in London) took care of the purchase.
-Steen Bille's brother, the naval officer Michael Bille travelled to England, where he took over the Caledonia and led the ship to Denmark by the Eider Canal.
+He wanted to buy Caledonia, but at the time he worked as an administrator in the Danish West Indies, so the bankers Hambro and Son in Copenhagen (later Hambros Bank in London) took care of the purchase.
+Steen Bille's brother, the naval officer Michael Bille travelled to England, where he took over Caledonia and led the ship to Denmark by the Eider Canal.